History of emotions: Approaches to the History of Emotions

 Modern research on the history of emotions has developed a range of frameworks to study how feelings are expressed, regulated and understood across various cultures and time periods.
-Researchers now use several concepts to explain how emotions are structured, including emotional communities (groups with shared norms of feelings), emotional regimes (dominant emotional norms enforced by institutions), emotional styles (characteristic patterns of feeling and expression in particular historical contexts) and emotional practices (everyday embodied behvaiors through which emotions are produced and made to be meaningful).
+Researchers now use several concepts to explain how emotions are structured, including emotional communities (groups with shared norms of feelings), emotional regimes (dominant emotional norms enforced by institutions), emotional styles (characteristic patterns of feeling and expression in particular historical contexts) and emotional practices (everyday embodied behaviors through which emotions are produced and made to be meaningful).

 Scholars in the field do debate certain topics and approaches, such as universalists vs. constructivist accounts of emotions, whether basic emotions are a human universal, or whether both the categories and experiences of emotion are deeply shared by culture, language and historical period.
 Another debate concerns how much attention historians should give to "named emotions" (emotion words) as opposed to unnamed affective experience, which might not be captured in language, but is evident in say body language.

+William Reddy: emotives and emotional regimes

+William M. Reddy's The Navigation of Feeling introduced a distinctive theoretical framework for writing the history of emotions drawing on cognitive psychology and anthropology to develop a theory that treats emotions as inseparable from thought and agency rather than as purely cultural constructs.
+Building on his concept of "emotives", modeled on J. L. Austin's performative utterances, Reddy argues that emotives actively shape and redirect emotional life rather than merely describing it, and that societies construct historically contingent "emotional regimes" that can be more or less strict in the constraints they impose.
+He links these regimes to political and social structures, proposing emotional liberty as a criterion for assessing the burden of emotional suffering individuals experience within different historical contexts.